Rachael Fonotia, Chairperson, Helen Gatonyi

 Tena koutou katoa

-I have worked at YCD for 7 years and my roles are Coordinator for Supported bail and SYSC our Life Skills program.
-The best thing about YCD being in a Whanau environment, within an awesome team.
-Also walking alongside our Young people, which always feels like a privilege rather than a job.
+I have been working at YCD for many years, I feel honored to be apart of our organisation, the best thing about YCD being in a Whanau environment, within an awesome team Also walking alongside our Young people, which always feels like a privilege rather than a job.
 Outside of work my life is all about my daughters.
 Whanau is everything no matter what capacity it is.

 firstname.lastname@example.org – 027 562 6003